logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-bCache.md

 ## Overview

+bCache is a cache in the Linux kernel's block layer, which is used for accessing secondary storage devices.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format bCache metrics to Logz.io, you need to add the **inputs.bcache** and **outputs.http** plug-ins to your Telegraf configuration file.